fommil/fpmortals/manuscript/complete.md

 `ISet` requires the content `A` to have an `Order`, which is respected in the tree structure.
-The `Order[A]` instance must not change between calls or the internal assumptions will be invalid and the results will be meaningless.
+The `Order[A]` instance must not change between calls or the internal assumptions will be invalid, leading to data corruption.

 A> There is a school of thought that no typeclass should have more than one A> instance for a given type parameter, e.g. there is only one `Order[A]` for any A> `A` in the program.
-This is called *typeclass coherence* and has some heavy A> consequences for typeclass hierarchies: `Order` inherits from `Equal`, so under A> coherence, `Order[A]` and `Equal[A]` should be the same.
+This is called *typeclass coherence* and *orphan instances*, A> as discussed in Chapter 4, are the most common way to (accidentally) break type A> coherence.
 A>
-A> `ISet` assumes typeclass coherence with regards to `Order[A]` which allows us to A> make performance optimisations.
-But for other typeclasses, e.g. `Applicative` / A> `Monad`, it means that some optimisations are forbidden due the additional laws A> that are imposed on the inheritors.
-This has such an impact that the Scalaz 8 A> design has abandoned typeclasses inheritance, in favour of composition.
+A> Typeclass coherence also has consequences for typeclass hierarchies: `Monad` A> extends from `Applicative` which forbids some `Applicative` optimisations due to A> the additional laws that are imposed by `Monad`.
+Typeclass coherence has such a A> huge impact that the Scalaz 8 design has abandoned typeclasses inheritance, in A> favour of composition.
-A>
-A> *Orphan instances*, as discussed in Chapter 4, are the most common way to A> (accidentally) break type coherence.

 {lang="text"}
 ~~~~~~~~